The maturing startup scenario in India

 What is the startup scenario in India like?

-To date, India has managed to have registered more than 20,000 startups with over 5000 falling in the tech-led category.
+To date, India has managed to have registered approximately 38,815 startups with fintech, edtech, and health tech sectors being the top categories in the number of deals.

-India has succeeded in becoming a leader in the startup space in the past decade.
+India has succeeded in becoming a leader in the startup ecosystem in the past decade.

 The increasing smartphone and internet penetration is one of the major drivers of this growth.
-The number of active internet users in India is growing at a rapid scale with a year on year growth of 11%.
+The number of active internet users in India was approx. 700 million in 2020 and is estimated to grow to over 974 million in 2025.
 The speed and magnitude of growth are immense and so has increased consumption of data and information from innumerable sources helping people make informed decisions.

-- Increasing talent pool due to IT boom in the early 2000s
+3. Increasing talent pool due to IT boom in early 2000

 India is buzzing with a huge talent base.
-The startup ecosystem in India could not be imagined without the necessary human resource to help build it.
+The Indian startup ecosystem, especially that of e-commerce could not be imagined without the necessary human resource to help build it.
 With the youth largely opting to pursue the field of IT, the human resource is only increasing hence strengthening the supply side.

-Credits to the growing startup scenario in India a good number of funders, investors
+Credits to the growing startup scenario in India also go to a good number of funders and investors.

-Government’s pro startup and pro entrepreneurship policies like ‘Startup India’, ‘Make in India’, ‘Digital India’, etc. are giving the necessary encouragement to business owners.
+The government’s pro startup and pro entrepreneurship policies like ‘Startup India’, ‘Make in India’, ‘Digital India’, ‘Aatmanirbhar Bharat’ etc. are giving the necessary encouragement to ecommerce business owners.

 The startup scenario in India looks optimistic because of 3 major reasons:

-The building of startup ecosystem in India is not a recent occurrence.
+The building of an eCommerce marketplace startup ecosystem in India is not a recent occurrence.
 Efforts were being made in the direction for almost four decades.
-It’s now that India has one of the world’s fastest-growing startup landscape with lots of investors, accelerators, and incubators helping the journey.
+It’s now that India has one of the world’s fastest-growing eCommerce startup landscapes with lots of investors, accelerators, and incubators helping the journey.

-Some interesting facts about the startup ecosystem in India:
+Some interesting facts for the startup ecosystem in India:

 India is growing, undeniably.
 So is the startup scenario in India.
 A lot of new and encouraging stories of startups have garnered much-deserved attention.
 The startup ecosystem in India is both growing and maturing over the years.